Frontiers reaches 6.4 on Journal Impact Factors

 With a collaborative, rigorous and transparent peer-review, the journal produces the highest scientific quality in both fundamental and applied research, and advanced article level metrics measure the real-time impact and influence of each publication.

-Frontiers in Cell and Developmental Science is member of the Committee on Publication Ethics.
+Frontiers in Cell and Developmental Biology is member of the Committee on Publication Ethics.

 Short Name: Front.
 Cell Dev.
 Biol.